gekitsu/bouldering-for-beginners/bouldering_for_beginners.md

 **Eric Karlsson Bouldering – Footwork**: [link](https://www.youtube.com/watch?v=oqd39cc0HL0)\
 Good emphasis on putting pressure on your toes, i.e. weighting your feet.

+**Geek Climber – 3 Footwork Tips for Beginners**: [link](https://www.youtube.com/watch?v=Vmbhr5i1HHw)\
+Some very actionable pointers for when you incorporated ‘don’t step with the middle of your foot’ into your climbing.
+His points on when to use the inside and outside edges are good goundwork for considering body positioning and some of the techniques outlines in Neil Gresham’s Masterclass linked below.

 **Movement for Climbers – Climbing Tips for Short People – Episode 1: High Feet**: [link](https://www.youtube.com/watch?v=JiaDV3BefQg)\
 This one is a bit more specific than the other videos, focussing on the intricacies of placing your feet relatively high.
 Especially useful for short people, but not something tall folks should slouch too much on.